GT-Vision-Lab/VQA/README.md

-Python API and Evaluation Code for Beta v0.9 sample of the VQA dataset.
+Python API and Evaluation Code for Beta v0.9 release of the VQA dataset.
 ===================

-This sample of the dataset consists of
+This release of the dataset consists of
-- 82783 images from COCO training images and 40504 images from COCO validation images
+- 82783 COCO training images and 40504 COCO validation images
 - 248349 questions for training and 121512 questions for validation (3 per image)
 - 2483490 answers for training and 1215120 answers for validation (10 per question)

 There are two types of tasks
-- Open Ended Task (Questions are open ended)
+- Open-ended task
-- Multiple Choice Task (Each question has 18 choices from which the correct answer is to be selected)
+- Multiple-choice task (18 choices per question)

 ## Requirements ##
 - python 2.7